A Look into: HTML5 Datalist

 Browser Behavior

-Each browsers that support <datalist> element, Chrome, Opera and Firefox act slightly different.
+Browsers that support the <datalist> element, such as Chrome, Opera, and Firefox, act slightly differently.

-In Chrome, it will show the options that start with the value we type in.
+In Chrome, it will show the options that start with the value typed in.
 In the example below, Chrome shows values that start with “s”.

-On the other hand, as we click on the input twice, it will show all the options available, as shown below.
+On the other hand, clicking on the input twice will show all the available options, as shown below.

-In Opera, as we are focusing on the input form, it immediately shows all the options and then sort them based on the initial letters we type in.
+In Opera, focusing on the input form immediately shows all the options, which are then sorted based on the initial letters typed in.

-Firefox will not show anything upon focusing in the input.
-It will show the options that contain the values as we type them in.
-For example, this screenshot below shows Firefox displaying the options that contain the letter “u”.
+Firefox will not show anything upon focusing on the input.
+It will show the options that contain the values as they are typed in.
+For example, the screenshot below shows Firefox displaying the options that contain the letter “u”.

-Safari at the moment, does not support the <datalist> element and Internet Explorer is reported to support this element as of version 10.
+Safari currently does not support the <datalist> element, and Internet Explorer is reported to support this element starting from version 10.

 Using HTML5 Datalist with Polyfills

-There are a few polyfills to replicate similar functionality in unsupported browsers.
+Several polyfills exist to replicate similar functionality in unsupported browsers.
 In this post, we will implement the datalist polyfills from Michael Taylor.
-To use it, we will need jQuery and Modernizr for browser feature detection.
+To use it, jQuery and Modernizr are needed for browser feature detection.

-As for the Modernizr, we have to make a few customizations.
-In the Modernizr download page, check the following options.
+As for Modernizr, a few customizations are required.
+In the Modernizr download page, check the following options:

 • Input Attributes under the HTML5 section